Couchbase-Ecosystem/cbl-reactnative-docs/docs/intro.md

 	- This is still in beta for the native platforms and is not yet supported in the plugin.

 * Peer-to-Peer Sync
 	- There is no "platform" specific code built into the plugin to allow you to find other peers.

-* Current beta release does not support Event Listeners for changes (Change Notifications).